Kernix13/Kernix13/README.md

 - B.S.
 Operations Management, Drexel University 1992
 - 12+ years experience as an Inventory & Forecast Planner/Analyst in the manufacturing, distribution, and retail industries.
 - The companies I worked for varied in size from $10M to $4B annual sales.
-- I started my pet services business in 2008 wuth over 200 clients in that time and I also hired 7 employees.
+- I started my pet services business in 2008 servicing 200+ clients in that time and also hiring 7 employees.
 - Currently taking courses on Udemy and [freeCodeCamp](https://www.freecodecamp.org/fccb4a9d0f6-135f-4a94-97f5-795068269ca7).
 - freeCodeCamp certifications:
   1. Responsive Web Design (issued July 2, 2021),
   2. JavaScript Algorithms and Data Structures (issued March 30, 2022)
-- I had a short-lived job as a **Topic Creator** with _The HOTH_, and helping [Two Average Gamers](https://twoaveragegamers.com/) with their WordPress _issues_.
+- I had a short-lived job as a **Topic Creator** with _The HOTH_, and I helped [Two Average Gamers](https://twoaveragegamers.com/) and [propMeUp](https://propmeup.net/) with their WordPress _issues_.

 ### SEND ME A MESSAGE